 Epic ER Fights- part one

+The first time I caught pneumonia it was not so funny, I felt so ill I wanted to die, literally.
+I felt my life sucked right out of me.
+After a week in the ICU mom insisted I take a soak in the tub.
+After my washdown with cucumber scented froo froo body wash, I looked up at her with pure exhaustion in my eyes and mouthed, "I'm done."
+"You want to be taken off your vent?" she asked.
+"Yes."
+I silently replied.
+I was flooded with guilt because I would die between her birthday and mother's day and that was really an inconvenient time to go.
+What's really hard about being on a breathing box, AKA ventilator, is I have to make the choice on when to die much like choosing when to kill myself bringing on a world of guilt.
+Four days later I chose to stop the process and keep on truckin.
+I need to choose a more convenient month to pull the plug, like March.
 The second time I got pneumonia it was way better.
 It was a tuesday, I was feeling lousy and my lungs were thick with sludge making difficult to breathe.
 By about four in the afternoon I felt something was seriously wrong.
 At that that time Jason came at me with our trusty thermometer, shoved it into my mouth, and he confirmed what I already knew.
 "100.3 congrats you're at triple digits," he exlaimed.
 Shit pneumonia, did I really want to go through this again?
 Last time I wanted to die.
 I took a shot of morphine and talked it over with my mom.
 "You can try kicking it with oral antibiotics or go to the emergency room," she said while pushing a dose of levequin and Lord knows what else, down my feeding tube.
 I knew if I didn't get IV antibiotics I would be in a world of hurt and eventually have to go to the hospital, if not to get better then to be taken off my breathing box and die.
 This time however, I knew what to expect and I would be prepared.
 Jason dressed me in my always looking sexy hospital gown, slapped on a fresh pair of sexy panties, and wheeled me out to the front door ready for the steamy Fairfield fire department.
 I was looking like one hot tamale.

 When I arrived at the emergency room, to my surprise, the staff remembered me!
 Of course why wouldn't they, I simply have an unforgettable face.
 I didn't recognize any of them.
 Maybe because last time I was happy on valium and in my mind I was tanning on a warm beach in Hawaii.
 I was placed in a fridged ER room built for two, separated only by a pale blue curtain with no auditory privacy.
 Nurses waltzed in attatching EKG wires and recording vital signs, while the respiratory therapist was fine tuning the hospital's ventilator he switched to.
 They were all like a buzzing swarm of insects taking turns landing on my pile of giant poop.
 Immediately the impossible search began... the search for a vein.
 Most of you may already know that your muscles push your veins against your skin, that is why juiced up athletes have such huge veins and tiny testi... ummm... hands.
 When you have the ALS, like myself, your veins titanically sink into your arms.
 One nurse compared it to looking down onto a miniature freeway trying to stop a car with your finger and the entire time your blindfolded.
 So when the buzzing nurses began hunting my limbs for a good blood gusher, none popped out leaving them no option but to dig with a needle hoping to stab a vein.
 Oooouch!
 Why didn't I feel this much torturous pain during the last round of pneumonia?
 Oh yeah, drugs and Hawaii.
 More morphine please!
 After poking my arms and feet for well over thirty minutes the doctor came in and took a look around my piche area.
 "We could try your groin," he stated like it was not a big deal.
 My evelids separated wide and my eyeballs grew white as I mouthed out, "No way!" while in the back of my mind I knew what procedure was coming next.